AnaRonchel/TFM/README.md

 ## CTCF-mediated loop prediction algorithm

 This directory contains the scripts used to analyse the transcriptomic regulation madiated by CTCF loops, explained in the section 4.4.2 of the master thesis.
-The Data directoy must contain lost and retained peaks bed files (obtained with the DiffBind_lost_vs_retained.R script), CTCF.motif matrix file from Homer,
+The Data directoy must contain lost and retained peaks bed files (obtained with the DiffBind_lost_vs_retained.R script), CTCF.motif matrix file from Homer and the differential expression annotated genes file obtained with the DESeq2 program in the RNA-Seq analysis.

 Scripts in this directory:

 **step1_peaks_motif_annotation.sh** uses the findMotifsGenome.pl homer program to generate a bed file with peaks that have a motif with a score > 8.7 and annotate the strand in which the motif has been found.

 **step2_potential_loop_selection_and_sorting.sh** generates a bed file with the coordinates of the genome regions that could correspond with DNA loops that were present in the control condition but not in the CTCF-deficient condition.
-It make use of the python script **Potential_loop_selection.py**.
+It uses the python script **Potential_loop_selection.py**.

 **step3_random_No_loop_selection_and_sorting_x100.sh** uses the bedtools shuffle function to generate a bed file with same regions size that loop file generated in the step2 but with random location.

-**step4_region_CES_annotation.sh**
+**step4_region_CES_annotation.sh** annotates peak bed files with information about the coordinated expression score (CES) of each region and the number of genes within it.
+It uses the python script **Region_CES_annotation.py**.

+**step5_loop_and_no_loop_features.R** generates plots related with different characteristics of the loop and no loop regions generated in the previous steps (region size, number of genes, CES) and selects regions with a significant CES (Differentially Expressed Regions, DERs).

+**step6_loop_DERs_annotation.sh** annotates the DERs from the loop group selected in the step5 with the genes included in each of the regions and list with the gene names.
+It uses the python script **DERs_annotation.py**.

+**step7_DEGs_in_loop_DERs.sh** select and quantify the genes common to the DEGs list and the gene list generated in the step6 (genes inside loop DERs).

+**step8_no_loop_DERs_annotation_and_DEGs_quantification.sh** annotates the DERs from the no-loop group selected in the step5 with the genes included in each of the regions and quantify how many of those genes are DEGs.
+It uses the python script **DERs_annotation.py**.
+The output is a file with the number of DEGs included in 100 random groups of no-loop DERs.

+**step9_DEGs_in_no_loop_DERs.R** calculates the average number of DEGs included in 100 no loop DERs annotated in the step8.

 Scheme of first 4 steps of the analysis:

 ![](Scheme2.png)

-More details about the scripts can be found in the description they contain.
+More details about the analysis can be found in the description included in each script.

-The following softwares were used:
+### Softwares needed:

 fastqc

 bowtie2

 samtools

 sambamba

 macs2

 ChIPQC

 Diffbind

 R

 deeptools

 Homer

 bedtools

+python